 Step Four: Nomination

 Secure a nomination.
 To be considered for a scholarship, you must be nominated by your Pathway Representative.
 Each Pathway Representative nominates only a small number of ESRC applicants for the competition.
 Applications from students who have not been nominated will not be considered.
 Please note Partner universities set their own internal deadlines and procedures for nomination.
 You should contact your Pathway Representative as soon as possible for information concerning internal deadlines.
-If you are selected then your Pathway Representative will inform you of your nomination and send you a link to the portal by 7 February 2018.
+If you are selected then SGSSS will inform you directly of your nomination and send you a link to the portal by 7 February 2018.

 Step Five: Registration